Genobank/api.genobank.io.py/README.md

 ```

 The '<name_of_enviroment>' can be any name you want.
+This will create a folder, enter it and create a folder with the name you want and enter it.
-Now create a folder and download the repository using the following command:
+Now download the repository using the following command:

 ```sh
 git clone https://github.com/FranciscoTun2/api.genobank.io.git